'GMA' Deals & Steals on star style

 Tory Johnson has exclusive "GMA" Deals and Steals on star style.

-You can score big savings on products from brands such as YUMMIE, Sterling Forever and more.
+You can score big savings on products from brands such as Ruby Ribbon, Dr. Brandt Skincare and more.

 Find all of Tory's Deals and Steals on her website, GMADeals.com.